akkupy/Homelab/docs/nextcloud.md

 The webui is at your-ip:7000.

-Create a new admin username and password in the post-installation menu and set the database as mysql with username->nextcloud password->nextcloud database->nextcloud and leave the remaining as default and Click Install.
+Create a new admin username and password in the post-installation menu and set the database as mysql with username->nextcloud password->nextcloud database->nextcloud and host->mysql and Click Install.

 (Optional): Configure Reverse Proxy using the documentation [here](https://github.com/akkupy/Homelab/blob/main/docs/nginx_proxy_manager.md#first-proxy-host-setup)